My whole life, I’ve heard that “Everything’s better in Texas!”

 2. Cowboy Stew

-If you see the word “cowboy” in a recipe’s name, you can safely assume that the recipe will be for something hearty, chunky, and full of ingredients that’ll keep you full all night.
+When you think of cowboy recipes, you can safely assume they’re hearty, chunky, and full of ingredients that’ll keep you full all night.

 Cowboy stew is the perfect example.
 It’s a delicious, savory stew full of bacon, kielbasa sausage, ground beef, onions, tomatoes, beans, corn, potatoes, and more.